Most common roofing options for a new build are:

 If you have exposed rafters, with little to no gap between the sheets/tiles and ceiling board, Lambda board is an excellent alternative.
 This product acts as a ceiling board, but is in fact a highly concentrated insulator.
 Make sure you leave no gaps in the insulation though.
 It’s only as effective as it’s complete covering.
 Any gaps let the heat/cold in and counter the effectiveness.

-If you choose to have an exposed concrete ceiling, you can choose textured boards to leave a pattern (wooden planks are popular) or simply use plastic coated boards for a smooth finish.
+If you choose to have an exposed concrete ceiling, you can choose textured boards when building the formwork to leave a pattern (wooden planks are popular) or simply use plastic coated boards for a smooth finish.

-Concrete that is exposed to the elements can be insulated with polystyrene, or a think layer of stone chips on top (300mm) .
+Concrete roofs can be insulated with polystyrene and a think layer of stone chips on top (300mm).
+Factor in extra strength during the design stage (i.e. tell the structural engineer you’d like to add chips or soil as it will require more steel, and different specs).
 At the very least, paint the rubber waterproofing with silver paint to reflect the sun.

-Before you get ahead of yourself, just remember, that once the roof is on you are roughly half way through your build.
+Before you get ahead of yourself and think the build is almost complete, just remember, that once the roof is on you are roughly half way through your build.
 The devil’s in the details.